mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/blkdiscard.md

 - Securely discard all blocks on a device, removing all data `blkdiscard --secure /dev/{{device}}`

-- Discard the first 100MB of a device
+- Discard the first 100 MB of a device
 `blkdiscard --length {{100MB}} /dev/{{device}}`